 More recently, "The Education of Monica Steele" was one of two finalists for Terrain's Sixth Annual Contest.
 Additionally, Feminine Inquiry chose "The Stroller" as Runner-up in their Fall 2015 Fiction Contest.

 For a long time I had a running habit, something I subsequently kicked in favor of a triathlon addiction.
 These days I run and spin, but not nearly as intensely.
-I also do some ocean swimming, indoor rock climbing, and occasionally paddle out with my board for a few rides.
+I also do some ocean swimming, body surfing, indoor rock climbing, and occasionally paddle out with my board for a few rides.
 All of which supply both story ideas and time to develop them.
 Life is good.

 - 2009: University of California, San Diego Extension.
 TESOL Certificate